KarlEilebrecht/patterns-kompakt-code/src/main/java/de/calamanari/pk/ohbf/README.md

 ## Results

 In general for small _n_ I saw fluctuation regarding the measured false-positive rate _epsilon_, but I blame the low numbers here.
 I decided to start above _n=10000_ and got good quite stable numbers.
 In my multi-setup tests the false-positive rate _epsilon_ did not deviate more than +/- 10% from the configured one, better/worse around 50/50.
-The estimation of elements in the filter never deviated much more than 3.015% from the counted number of elements.
+The estimation of elements in the filter never deviated more than 3.015% from the counted number of elements.

 I did not do any performance tests.
 I am not even sure if this made much sense, because for simplification and convenience reasons this implementation uses data structures and instructions which are not performance-optimized (besides avoiding modulo).

+### Conclusion

+I could demonstrate that the idea works and leads to a convenient, configurable and reliable bloom filter with a **maximum waste of _k - 1 + 63_ bits** (the 63 come from the 64-bit-alignment of the bit vector based on type long).
+It is easy to use and does not require the user to do any complicated "guessing".

 ### Further Thoughts

 Obviously, the implementation could be refined and improved.
 As a first step I recommend more systematic testing to better explain under which circumstances _epsilon_ derails, and what lets the estimation of elements in the filter deviate for different setups between practically zero and around 3%.
 The second thing to investigate would be making the best use of the hash bits.
 The "shingled conversion" was a best guess solution, maybe there is more to achieve.
 Also, it would be interesting if there was any more efficient approach than _hash chaining_ to generate the required hash bits for _k > 31_.

-### Conclusion

-I could demonstrate that the idea works and leads to a convenient, configurable and reliable bloom filter with a **maximum waste of _k - 1 + 63_ bits** (the 63 come from the 64-bit-alignment of the bit vector based on type long).
-It is easy to use and does not require the user to do any complicated "guessing".